 The TDM team at Wells + Associates implements and manages approved TDM plans for property developments.
 A TDM program includes a variety of components to mitigate vehicular traffic.
-These Programmatic Strategies include transit subsidies; incentives for using carpools, vanpools, shuttles, bikeshare, and carshare; and marketing and outreach efforts to promote non-vehicular modes of transportation.
+Our Programmatic Strategies approach is always data driven, based on market research, and includes programs such as transit subsidies; incentives for using carpools, vanpools, shuttles, bikeshare, and carshare; and marketing and outreach efforts to promote non-vehicular modes of transportation.
 W+A has substantial experience in customizing multimodal programs such as these for real estate developments, each of which have unique profiles, audiences, and needs.

 We invite you to learn more about our work in developing TDM plans for regulated communities across the country.
 Feel free to reach out to us to learn how we can help you manage your regulatory obligations while improving the transportation choices in your community.